gaborvecsei/whisper-live-transcription/README.md

 # Improvements

-- Use a [`VAD`](https://github.com/snakers4/silero-vad) on the client side, and either send the audio for transcription when we detect a longer silence (e.g. 1sec) or if there is no silence we can fall back to the maximum length.
+- Use a [`VAD`](https://github.com/snakers4/silero-vad) on the client side, and either send the audio for transcription when we detect a longer silence (e.g. 1 sec) or if there is no silence we can fall back to the maximum length.
 - Transcribe shorter timeframes to get more instant transcriptions and meanwhile, we can use larger timeframes to "correct" already transcribed parts (async correction)